 Mum and dad met at work - mum worked in the office and dad in the factory.
-She used to pay his wages out every week and romance blossomed which led to their getting married.
+She used to pay his wages out every week and romance blossomed which eventually led to their getting married.

 By the time I came along, my older brother was already 14 years old and dad's mum was very elderly.
 In fact, with dad being one of the youngest siblings in his family, I recall his oldest sister, Rose, was actually the same age as my own maternal grandma!
 There was a 20-year age span among my dad's brothers and sisters.

 Because of this, unfortunately I have no memories of my paternal grandfather and only vague memories of my paternal grandma.
-I am told my Grandad Evans died in the mid-1950s, at the age of 69, before I was born.
+I am told my Grandad Evans died on 4th July 1956, at the age of 69, before I was born.

 I recall sitting in my pram in her hall when mum had taken me to visit her.

 Mum always said what a hard-working woman she was and how difficult it was for ordinary working class families to bring up 13 children in the 1930s, before the days of the welfare state.

 With the large age gap between all the children, this meant the older ones were earning a living and helping support the younger ones, as many started work at the age of 14 years in those days.

 My Grandma Evans died on 25th December 1967.
 My grandma and grandad were both laid to rest together at Carlton Crematorium.

 I was fascinated by mum's tales of how I was apparently descended from the French aristocracy!
 I don't know whether it is true or not, but it has interested me to this day.